-The Migraine Trust is the UK’s leading medical research charity for migraine.
+The Migraine Trust is a medical research charity for migraine.
 They are committed to supporting sufferers and their families by funding and promoting research, improving diagnosis and treatment, providing information, and raising awareness of migraine as a significant public health problem.

 The Migraine Trust’s top tips for taking control of your migraine are:

 - See your GP and get a diagnosis.